What Are White Blood Cells?

 and prevent illness.

-White blood cells are made inside the bone marrow and stored in your blood and lymphatic
+White blood cells are made in the bone marrow.
+They are stored in your blood and lymph

 tissues.
-Because some white blood cells have a short lifespan of one to three days,
+Because some white blood cells called neutrophils have a short life less

 Types of white blood cells